JacobInwald/OCRAlgebra/README.md

 - mnist data library

 ## To do List:
-- Generate the neural network automatically
+- Get the neural netwrok to not flat line at cost 1
-- Weight class
+- Add the algebra solver
-- Neuron class
+- recognise characters

 Neural Network to perform OCR and then algebra solver to solve it.